Creating a GitHub Pages site

 - After committing the file we're taken back to the file listing; click on the Settings tab near the top of the screen.

-- On the settings screen, scroll to the Github Pages section; in the Source option, click on the drop-down list that by default displays None, and select Main branch from the list of options.
+- On the settings screen, in the left-sidebar, click on the Pages; in the Build and deployment section, specifically in the Branch section, click on the drop-down list that by default displays None, and select main branch from the list of options.
 Now click the Save button to make sure the changes are committed.

-- After saving, your GitHub pages will be ready to be used as a static website host; to view your website you'll need to go to the URL provided in the green message box.
+- After saving, your GitHub pages will be ready to be used as a static website host; to view your website you'll need to go to the URL provided in the message box.
+Sometimes you may need to refresh the page you are currently viewing to see the URL box.
 Of course, your site doesn't have any files yet, but we're going to change that.

 And that's it for the Github side of things; now we can jump over to Publii for the final step.